 Kenny G Net Worth

-Kenny G has a net worth of $50 million.
+Kenny G is an American adult contemporary and smooth jazz saxophonist who has a net worth of $100 million.

 With 75 million albums sold worldwide to date, Kenny G is the most-successful instrumentalist of all time.
 That also makes him one of the 100 best-selling musicians overall.

 Do well to share this post amongst your friends.